VariantSync/Vatras/src/Vatras/Framework/Proof/ForFree.lagda.md

 Thus also `M` is complete.

 **Proof Sketch:**
-Let V be an arbitrary variant map.
+Let V be an arbitrary variant generator.
 Since L is complete, there exists an expression l ∈ L that describes V.
 By assumption, M is as expressive as L.
 Thus, there exists an expression m ∈ M that also describes V.
-Since V was picked arbitrarily, M can encode any variant map.
+Since V was picked arbitrarily, M can encode any variant generator.
 Thus, M is complete.

 Dual theorem to: soundness-by-expressiveness.